 Create a call to action like, click through to read more, sign up for my freebie to learn …, click here to get my #1 recipe for chocolate cake, etc. Most people, especially if they are new to Pinterest marketing, need to be told what to do.
 Tell people what action you want them to take.

 And the last mistake is not using a scheduler like Tailwind.
 Do you really have time to live pin every day at the optimal time your audience is online?
 Are you going to pin them all at once or can you spread them out over time to catch a wider audience?
 That is one of the advantages of using a pin scheduler program like Tailwind.
 Spend an hour each week and use Tailwind’s schedule to find your optimal pinning times to get your pins in front of your ideal audience.

 To get started automating your pinning, I recommend Tailwind hands down.
 Their smart schedule finds the exact time your audience is online, the board lists help you pin one pin to many boards with just one click and the Tailwind Tribes feature help you find like-minded people in your niche to help share your content.
-To start saving time, you can sign up using my affiliate link to get a FREE 30-day trial.
+To start saving time, you can sign up using my affiliate link to sign up for Tailwind’s FREE account.